barisdalyan/git-tutorial/git/tutorial.md

   To revert changes in file which were  `added`  to Staging Area, in Working Directory :

-  - `git reset HEAD [file name]  `    but it has not reverted, yet.
+  - `git reset HEAD [file name]  `    but it wasn't reverted, yet.
 Write the code above again.